 Recently Edited Volumes

-Bailey, L. H. In press.
+Bailey, L. H. 2024.
 The Nature-Study Idea: And Related Writings.
 Edited by John Linstrom.
 Ithaca, NY: Cornell University Press.
+(378 pages)

-Ferren, R. L. In press.
+Ferren, R. L. 2024.
 The Birds of Rhode Island: Their Seasonal Distribution and Ecological History.
 Edited by R. R. Veit.
 Ithaca, NY: Cornell University Press.
+(576 pages)

-Meiners, S. J. In press.
-Tree by Tree: The Decline of North America’s Eastern Forests.
+Meiners, S. J. 2023.
+Tree by Tree: Saving North America’s Eastern Forests.
 Ithaca, NY: Cornell University Press.

 Kubatko, L., and L. L. Knowles, eds.
 2023.
 Species Tree Inference: A Guide to Methods and Applications.
 Princeton, NJ: Princeton University Press.
 (408 pages)

-Williams, S. A. In press.
-Ecological Guide to Mosses of New England.
+Williams, S. A. 2023.
+Ecological Guide to the Mosses and Common Liverworts of the Northeast.
 Ithaca, NY: Cornell University Press.
+(208 pages)

 Clavreul, D. 2022.
 In the Footsteps of Audubon.
 Princeton, NJ: Princeton University Press.
 (256 pages)